 Nawab Mustafa Khan's son and Nawab Ismail Khan's father was Nawab Ishaq Khan.
 He was employed in provincial judicial service.
 He served in various capacities as additional Magistrate and Collector, Vazir in Rampur state and finally as District and Sessions Judge.
 He got premature retirement in 1913 to serve a national cause.
 His services were required at Aligarh where he was elected as Secretary M.A.O.
 College in meeting of the Trustees.
-He replaced Nawab Vaqarul Mulk who, on account of his old age, had expressed his inability to continue as secretary and recommended the name of Nawab Ishaq Khan who sacrificed his government service and its emoluments for the sake of Aligarh.
-The job of the Secretary M.A.O College was quite different from that of the Sessions Judge.
-As Secretary, while he was held in high esteem and earned public approbation for his hard work and honesty, he also faced criticism from some quarters.
-It was surprising that Maulana Muhammad Ali Jauhar who had intimate relations with him grew hostile towards him on a religio-political issue of extending help to the cause of the Turks in the Balgan Wars.
-Nawab Ishaq Khan did not agree with his demand to send to the Turks the funds that were collected for raising M.A.O.
-College to the status of a University, hence both of them fell apart.
-Although Nawab Ishaq Khan was re-elected for the second term, his continuous failing health caused his death on October 28, 1918.
-He had built a palatial residence at Meerut after the name of his father, which was known as Mustafa Castle.7
+He replaced Nawab Vaqarul Mulk who, on account of his old age, had expressed his inability to continue as secretary and recommended the name of Nawab Ishaq Khan who sacrificed his government service and its emoluments for the sake of Aligarh.5 The job of the Secretary M.A.O College

-Jaisi, "Nawab Muhammad Ishaq Khan, Namwaran-i-Aligarh".
+3 Jaisi, "Nawab Muhammad Ishaq Khan, Namwaran-i-Aligarh".

-Ram Babu Saksena, Tarikh-i-Adab-i-Urdu translated from English by Muhammad Askari (Karachi: Majlis-e-Taraqqi-Adab,1993), 274.
+4 Ram Babu Saksena, Tarikh-i-Adab-i-Urdu translated from English by Muhammad Askari (Karachi: Majlis-e-Taraqqi-Adab,1993), 274.